Chances are you are currently renting a room, a house, or an apartment since over 43 million households are in some form of rental situation.

 Leasing a house offers tenants the sense of security of living in a home and the flexibility of not having to purchase a property.

-As with any lease, the terms of the document determine how long you can rent the property, the agreed-upon monthly rent, and other miscellaneous conditions such as required house or yard maintenance.
+As with any lease, the terms of the document determine how long you can rent the property, the agreed-upon monthly rent, and other miscellaneous conditions such as a required house or yard maintenance.

 Rent-to-own agreements are attractive for many individuals or families with trouble securing a mortgage loan.

-How do Apartment Leases Work?
+How Do Apartment Leases Work?

 Are you okay with living in that apartment building for at least a year?